 Are Ohio's districts really that much worse than the rest of the country?
 Yes, Ohio has some of the worst gerrymandered districts in the country.
 Read more about Ohio's gerrymandering problem here.
+And read and download Ohio's Gerrymandering Problem: Why Haven't We Fixed This Yetreleased by the League of Women Voters of Ohio and Common Cause Ohio released on October 29, 2017.
 I’m not a Democrat or Republican.
 Why should I care?
 Gerrymandering gives all voters fewer choices.
 Districts that lean heavily in one direction or the other mean that the real competition happens in the primary and elected officials are more tied to their political parties than their voters.

 Didn't voters already pass redistricting reform?
 In November 2015, Ohio voters overwhelming passed Issue 1, which creates redistricting reform for state legislative districts and in May 2018, 75% of voters approved congressional redistricting reform.
 Both reforms focus on stricter rules for keeps communities together and greater transparency in mapmaking.
 After the 2020 Census, it will be time to redraw legislative district lines.
 Since this is the first time with the new rules, it will be important for Ohio voters to follow the process closely and encourage the mapmakers to focus on the voters, rather than on partisan interests.